-Did your MacBook Trackpad stop working?
-There are numerous Macbook users who have faced issues like a frozen trackpad, double click not working, the gesture of the track pad is not working, the mouse is not moving etc. Your Mackbook trackpad not working?
-Try the solutions below:
+Numerous Macbook users have faced issues like a frozen trackpad, double click not working, the gesture of the trackpad not working and the mouse not moving, etc. Is your Mackbook trackpad not working?
+Try the solutions below.

 It is a must to keep the Mac updated.
-While the latest update is meant to offer good performance, it also comes packed with the fixes for many bugs.
-So, it is always recommended to frequently check for the update.
-You can also get the latest Trackpad firmware update.
-To do so, launch the App Store and tap on the update at the top.
-Here look for the ‘Trackpad firmware update’ and if anything is available, do not think twice to click on that update button.
+While the latest update is meant to offer good performance, it also comes with fixes for many bugs.
+So, it is always recommended to check for the latest ones frequently.

-- Next, remove all the power connection from the device, unplug the power adapter.
+- Next, remove all power connections from the device and unplug the power adapter.

 - Now, open the Mac and remove the battery carefully.